OnstakInc/tetration-splunk-kafka/labguide/admin/README.md

 <div class="step" id="section-01--step-004"><a href="#section-01--step-004" style="font-weight:bold">Step 004</a></div>

 After installation is complete, you must create the admin credentials manually without starting Splunk.
 To do this, open the user.conf file with your favourite editor.
-Here we show vi being used:
+Here we show vi being used.

 `vi/opt/splunk/etc/system/local/user-seed.conf`